Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 - The song is slow with a steady beat so it is easy to follow.

 - Repetition is good.
-The more familiar you are with a song, the easier it iwill be to play it.
+The more familiar you are with a song, the easier it will be to play it.

-- The video controls respnd better to a pointer controlled by a mouse or a touch paid than they do to a touch screen.
+- The video controls respond better to a pointer controlled by a mouse or a touch pad than they do to a touch screen.

 - Dooley is a bluegrass tune in 4/4 time.
 The rhythm at this speed is 1 2 3 4 1 2 3 4